rotaki/tpcc-runner/README.md

   - a naive protocol that locks the whole database on exeuction
 - SILO
   - a scalable multi-core optimistic concurrency control protocol proposed in the paper: ["Speedy Transactions in Multicore In-Memory Databases"](http://people.csail.mit.edu/stephentu/papers/silo.pdf).
+- NOWAIT
+  - S2PL protocol which does not wait for locks

 To build,

 ```sh